Ant Nest Dynamics

-Ants dynamics have being widely studied for the last years due to their capacity of self-organization, which have found applications even in internet engineering.
+Ants dynamics have been widely studied for the last years due to their capacity of self-organization, which have found applications even in internet engineering.

 We have dedicated big efforts to develop a sensor, and setup an embedded system to measure nest activity in order to prove self-organization in the colony.